lorenzwalthert/strcode/README.md

 ####    YourData {VisualizationID provone:Visualization}                    ####
 ```

-Notice from the above that:
+Notice from these examples that:

 -   The breaks characters `___`, `...`, `.. ..`,`... ...` were chosen such that they reflect the level of granularity, namely `___` means highest level (or domain level), and the number of dots between spaces represents different lower levels, for example, `.. ..` means second level of entities level (third level in total).